bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-path-get.md

 {% note alert "TO-DO _not exported to prod_" %}

 - examples are missing
-- success response is missing
+- response on success is missing
-- error response is missing
+- response on error is missing

 {% endnote %}